Banished by Bargain:

 Why would other countries agree?

 Through forced third country transfer agreements, the Trump administration has warped U.S. international relations in service of its deportation agenda.
 In many cases, the reasons countries have agreed to receive third country nationals remain murky, often bound up in pressure and incentives from the Trump administration, as well as broader bilateral geopolitical and financial interests.
 At the time that many of these agreements were signed and implemented, the Trump administration imposed or threatened third countries with visa bans, tariffs, and other trade barriers as detailed in the country sections.
-The Trump administration also has provided funding to some of the third countries, including for migration and border enforcement and defense, and condoned corruption, repression, and violations of human rights by governments in third countries.
+The Trump administration also has provided funding to some of the third countries, including for migration and border enforcement, defense, and condoned corruption, repression, and violations of human rights by governments in third countries.
+Some deals seem to be tied to U.S. support for public health or other aid, albeit more restricted and limited than the U.S. provided in the past given massive U.S. cuts in humanitarian aid.
 The agreements may continue to push other countries to violate their human rights commitments, further undermining the rule of law globally.

 Is it legal?

 The administration has used a range of tactics to attempt to justify these transfers, some in unprecedented ways.
-To justify some of the transfers, the Trump administration has unlawfully invoked Constitutional authority to respond to an “invasion” and a centuries-old wartime law (the Alien Enemies Act), casting people seeking safety as a threat.
-It has also intentionally evaded other statutory provisions such as those governing safe third country agreements, countries to which people with final orders of removal may be removed, and a provision regarding “suspension of entry” for certain noncitizens that was enacted long before codification of the Refugee Convention and its Protocol.
+To justify some of the transfers, the Trump administration has unlawfully invoked Constitutional authority to respond to an “invasion” and a centuries-old wartime law (the Alien Enemies Act, 50 U.S.C. §§ 21-24), casting people seeking safety as a threat.
+It has also unlawfully invoked other statutory provisions such as one regarding “suspension of entry” (8 U.S.C. § 1182(f)) for certain noncitizens enacted long before codification of the Refugee Convention and its Protocol and others addressing safe third country agreements ( 8 U.S.C. § 1158(a)(2)(A)) and countries to which people with final orders of removal may be removed (8 U.S.C. § 1231(b)).

 What are Forced third country transfers?